alvarezloaiciga/webchat/README.md

 });
 ```

 You should replace `tenant` with your own tenant handle.
-If you would like Webchat to send messages to a specific Contact Point, replace `default` with Contact Point's name.
+If you would like Web Chat to send messages to a specific Contact Point, replace `default` with Contact Point's name.
+**NOTE:** The `contactPoint` you specify must be enabled from Admin UI as described above.

 **That's it!** A launch button should now be visible in the lower-right corner of your page, and a fully functioning chat UI will appear when clicked.

-Read on to learn how to style the UI to match your brand, listen for webchat events, add custom launch buttons and more.
+Read on to learn how to style the UI to match your brand, listen for Web Chat events, add custom launch buttons and more.

-### Customizing The Webchat Client
+### Customizing The Web Chat Client

-The Quiq() function contains properties describing how the instance of webchat should act.
+The Quiq() function contains properties describing how the instance of Web Chat should act.
 All properties are optional.

 * #### agentsAvailableTimer
   * type: number